John Wick: Chapter 3 – Parabellum: Filming

 Principal photography began May 5, 2018, in New York City, along with additional filming locations in Casablanca.
 Principal photography lasted until November 17, 2018.
+Youssef Louchi served as location manager on the production.
 Cinematographer Dan Laustsen was asked about how challenging it was to use as many extended fight scene takes as possible while filming the high action screenplay.
 He stated, "Of course it is [a challenge], because all the fights—Chad [Stahelski] is doing most of the fights himself.
 We play that as wide as we can.
 Because that way we see it's him.
 We do that a lot, we try to play it as wide as we can and do long shots.
 Of course, because Chad has a background from the stunt world he knows exactly how to block this kind of stuff.
 I'm not the best stunt person in the world, but I'm learning."
 In an interview with Jimmy Fallon, Halle Berry said that she "broke three ribs in rehearsal."

 The action scene with a hitman named Ernest, played by NBA basketball player Boban Marjanović, was inspired by the Bruce Lee film Game of Death (1972), where Lee fights NBA basketball player Kareem Abdul-Jabbar.
 Unlike most of the other stunt scenes, Ernest has a few lines bantering with John Wick, but he still loses.